taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Eireena McLeland, High Priestess of the Biononymous and leader of this Green Haven, silver haired, wrinkled face showing deep sorrow, sitting on a floor cushion and wearing an elaborately embroidered jacket.
 On either side of her sit two other adult Biononymous: a man and a woman, somewhat younger than Eireena.
 The man looks at Asoka, his face betraying heartbroken sympathy for Asoka and anxious worry about the situation as a whole.
 The woman's face is one of calm contemplation.

 They are all sitting inside a warmly lit room with a shrine centered along one wall.
 All of the walls are covered in tapestries, made with the finest of the Biononymous' textile and embroidery.
 The shrine is a figure dressed in the religious clothing of the Biononymous, legs folded into a lotus and one hand raised, akin to the Buddha, but instead of holding the palm forward, the wrist is bent and the palm is cupped, just enough to hold a bit of soil and a tiny seedling, just beginning to sprout.
-The figurine is surrounded by candles, incense, and early summer blossoms.
+The figurine is surrounded by non-combusting eSyrup candles and scent-only eSyrup incense, and early summer blossoms.

 Eireena: **"I don't think any of the Biononymous anticipated that very many other animals would survive The Burning, especially large carnivores...it's quite strange, actually...but we will need to consider how to protect the Green Havens from these 'Death Dogs'."**